nik879/parserslides/slides.md

 ## Micro-Credential Introduction

-Welcome to the DevOps Course, exploring the world of DevOps, collaboration, and automation.
+Welcome to the DevOps Course, where we'll explore the exciting world of DevOps, collaboration, and automation to accelerate software delivery while maintaining quality and security.

 ---
 layout: about-me